chetansinghsajwan/notes/internet-protocol/ipv4.md

 - Class E network’s first octet begins with 1111.
 Class E is reserved for future use.

+Each class used a different number of bits to identify the network affecting how many networks and hosts each class could accommodate.
+For example, Class C’s first three octets described the network, while the fourth described the host on the network.
+Later the IETF replaced the class system, dubbed “classful,” with [subnet masks](https://en.wikipedia.org/wiki/IPv4#First_and_last_subnet_addresses/#First_and_last_subnet_addresses) that allowed for the dispersal of addresses on any address-bit boundary.

 ## References

 - https://www.uptrends.com/what-is/ipv4